 Regulatory, Pricing and Reimbursement Overview

 An insight into regulatory, pricing and reimbursement overview in Czech Republic.
-Prepared in association with PRK Partners, a leading law firm in Czech Republic, this is an extract from The Pharma Legal Handbook: Czech Republic, available to purchase here for USD 99.
+Prepared in association with PRK Partners, a leading law firm in Czech Republic, this is an extract from The Pharma Legal Handbook: Czech Republic, available to purchase here for GBP 99.

 1. What are the regulatory authorities with jurisdiction over drugs, biologicals, and medical devices in your country?

-The main authorities with jurisdiction over drugs, biologicals and medical devices in the Czech Republic are the Ministry of Health and the State Institute for Drug Control.
-Along with these two main regulatory authorities, the following authorities also possess limited and specific jurisdiction over drugs, biologicals and/or medical devices: the Ministry of the Interior, Ministry of Justice, Ministry of Defence, Ministry of the Environment, Ministry of Agriculture, State Veterinary Administration, Institute for State Control of Veterinary Biologicals and Medicines, State Office for Nuclear Safety, Customs Authorities, District Veterinary Authorities and District Authorities.
+The main authorities with jurisdiction over drugs, biologicals, and medical devices in the Czech Republic are the Ministry of Health and the State Institute for Drug Control.
+Along with these two main regulatory authorities, the following authorities also possess limited and specific jurisdiction over drugs, biologicals and/or medical devices: the Ministry of the Interior, Ministry of Justice, Ministry of Defense, Ministry of the Environment, Ministry of Agriculture, State Veterinary Administration, Institute for State Control of Veterinary Biologicals and Medicines, State Office for Nuclear Safety, Customs Authorities, District Veterinary Authorities and District Authorities.

 2. What is the regulatory framework for the authorization, pricing, and reimbursement of drugs, biologicals, and medical devices?

 The authorization, pricing, and reimbursement of drugs, biologicals and medical devices is regulated primarily by the following acts (and related regulations):

 - Act No. 378/2007 Coll., on Drugs, as amended (the “Act on Drugs”);

 - Act No. 48/1997 Coll., on Public Health Insurance, as amended (the “Public Health Insurance Act”);